|Birth: ||Dec. 16, 1877|

 They Fought A Good Fight They Kept The Faith

-Note: The Family Photo is made before Aubrey Pate was born .
+Note: The Family Photo was made before Aubrey Pate was born .
 One other son, Joe may be buried in Black Jack Cemetery?

 Pleasant Grove Cemetery